treeverse/lakeFS/docs/index.md

 This interface means users of lakeFS can use the same development workflows when working with data and working with code.
 Development in a data-intensive environment is enhanced by proven git workflows and designed lakeFS to enable them over data in an object store.

-In this way, lakeFS brings a unique combination of performance and manageability to data lakes. *To learn more about applying git to data, [see here](https://lakefs.io/how-to-manage-your-data-the-way-you-manage-your-code/).*
+In this way, lakeFS brings a unique combination of performance and manageability to data lakes. *To learn more about applying git principles to data, [see here](https://lakefs.io/how-to-manage-your-data-the-way-you-manage-your-code/).*

 The open source lakeFS project supports AWS S3, Azure Blob Storage and Google Cloud Storage (GCS) as its underlying storage service.
 It is API compatible with S3 and integrates seamlessly with popular data frameworks such as Spark, Hive, dbt, Trino, and many others.